Which Similarity-Sensitive Entropy (Sentropy)?: Related Work

 \section{Related Work}

-Entropies fall into two classes: traditional/similarity‑insensitive and similarity‑sensitive.
-Although one often sees reference to ``the'' entropy (either as a shorthand or referring specifically to Shannon entropy), entropies are actually families of measures; individual members are distinguished by how they weight frequencies and, for S-entropy, by their similarity matrix (see Table~\ref{table:entropies}).
+Entropies fall into two classes: (\textit{i}) traditional, i.e. similarity-insensitive, and (\textit{ii}) similarity-sensitive, a.k.a. sentropy.
+Although the literature often refers to ``the'' entropy (either as a shorthand or referring specifically to Shannon entropy), both classes are actually families of measures; individual members are distinguished by how they weight frequencies and, for sentropy, by their similarity matrix as well (see Table~\ref{table:entropies}).